Type theory: Linguistics

 A complex type $\langle a,b\rangle$ is the type of functions from entities of type $a$ to entities of type $b$.
-Thus one has types like $\langle e,t\rangle$ which are interpreted as elements of the set of functions from entities to truth-values, i.e. indicator functions of sets of entities.
+Thus one has types like $\langle e,t\rangle$ that are interpreted as elements of the set of functions from entities to truth-values, i.e. indicator functions of sets of entities.
 An expression of type $\langle\langle e,t\rangle,t\rangle$ is a function from sets of entities to truth-values, i.e. a (indicator function of a) set of sets.
 This latter type is standardly taken to be the type of natural language quantifiers, like everybody or nobody (Montague 1973, Barwise and Cooper 1981).

 Type theory with records is a formal semantics representation framework, using records to express type theory types.
 It has been used in natural language processing, principally computational semantics and dialogue systems.

 Social sciences

 Gregory Bateson introduced a theory of logical types into the social sciences; his notions of double bind and logical levels are based on Russell's theory of types.